jordanbecketmoore/OpenAPIOperator/README.md

 These `HTTPRoutes` will be attached to the source `Gateway`, whose traffic they will route to the target `Service`.

-The `OpenApi` resource will also optionally host a copy of your `OpenApiSpec
+The `OpenApi` resource can optionally host a copy of your `OpenApiSpec` on your desired endpoint